sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-01.md

 ### Start the Backend

-1. Return to the open terminal for the backend app in VS Code and type `dotnet run`
+1. Return to the open terminal for the backend app in VS Code.
+Ensure you are in `01_exercises\csharp\src\MultiAgentCopilot` folder.
+Type `dotnet run`

 ### Start a Chat Session